MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.4 Constant and Variable Scope/README.md

 ## Extra Practice ##

-Read the Classes and Structures section in the Swift Programming Language Guide for more information about when to use a class versus a structure.
-Next, create a presentation or a playground exercise that compares and contrasts classes and structures.
-You can then deliver the presentation to another student.
+- Scope determines the accessibility of types, methods, properties, and variables in a program.
+Another tool for making API accessible is access control.
+Read the Access Control section in the Swift Programming Language Guide and to prepare a short presentation or screencast to teach the concept to another student.